ascend4/ascend4/DER.md

 - solver/integrator selection
 - orchestration such as `SOLVE`

-So the user should not need to emulate `INITIAL` by writing METHOD code that manually toggles relation `included` flags.

-Internally, ASCEND may still use the existing `included` machinery to realise the initialization/non-initialization split, but that should remain an implementation detail.
+The user should not need to emulate `INITIAL` by writing METHOD code that manually toggles relation `included` flags.
+Internally, ASCEND may still use the existing `included` machinery to realise the initialization split, but that remains an implementation detail.

-### First implementation limits

-For a first implementation, `INITIAL` should be deliberately narrow.
+For v1, `INITIAL` is deliberately narrow.

 Allowed: